 Biologist Charles Darwin, since the time he was a young boy, always had a deep reverence for the natural world.
 But his love for it blossomed when we embarked on his voyage to South America where we discovered new plant and animal species that were beyond his wildest dreams.

 Darwin said, “there is grandeur in this view of life, with its several powers, having been originally breathed into a few forms or into one”.
 Yet in today’s world, with the proliferation of technology and urbanization, we’ve lost sight of this.
-Our egos have been inflated during this ‘age of the individual’, where we can construct make-believe worlds through social media where we are the stars of the show, immune to what we have come to consider ‘ordinary’.
+Our egos have been inflated during this ‘age of the individual’, where we can construct make-believe worlds through social media where we are the stars of the show.

-Nature encourages an understanding of our role in instigating chains of events that could ripple out in ways that we may not even see from our vantage point.
+Nature encourages to pay attention to our role in setting off chains of events that could ripple out in ways that we may not see.
 Throwing a piece of trash on the road may teach a child passing by that it’s okay to litter the environment.
 Not speaking up for someone who has been bullied sends out a message that bad guys can get away with being mean.
 Everything that we do and don’t do matters, and nature reminds us to take heed of this truth.

 The natural world is like a grandmaster, we behold it with reverence and respect, but we also feel vulnerable in its presence.
 Like students, we’re humbled by its wisdom, and we open ourselves up to the many lessons that it has to teach us.
 We know that intelligence can be found in the most unlikely places if we’re led by our curiosity.

-Here are four reasons why nature, with all her complexity and beauty, humbles us:
+Here are four reasons why the natural world humbles us:

 2. We’re frequently reminded of its unpredictability: All of us have witnessed powerful natural phenomena like tornadoes, volcanic eruptions, tsunamis, floods, droughts, forest fires, and many others.
 As devastating and frightening as these events are, their frequent occurrence serves as a potent reminder of nature’s unpredictability and how it can turn our lives upside down.
 Primitive humans used to interpret these events as a sign of God’s wrath – a punishment for some kind of oversight.
-With the advent of modern science, fewer people interpret things in this way, but that doesn’t take away the humbling effect that comes from knowing that nature is never fully under our control and that risks are always present.
+With the advent of modern science, fewer people interpret things in this way, but that doesn’t take away the humbling effect that comes from knowing that nature is never fully under our control.

 4. The immense variations in size and diversity inspire us: According to scientists, our planet is currently inhabited by several million species, with more new species evolving during our lifetime.
 1.8 million of these species are described as being ‘incredibly diverse’, which include the tiny celled microbes that live on parasites, to the giant organisms like Sequoia trees and blue whales.
 The considerable variation in color, size, features, and shapes is mind-boggling to even the most well-versed biodiversity aficionados.
 We can all gain inspiration from every single animal and plant on the planet and feel honored to be a part of this incredible ecosystem.